 What is depicted here?

-In an act of loyalty to avenge their master’s death, the men go under cover, spending almost two years carefully plotting their vendetta.
+In an act of loyalty to avenge their master’s death, the men go undercover, spending almost two years carefully plotting their revenge.
 They eventually meet to attack Kira’s mansion on a snowy, moonlit night.
-The scene shown here is the moment before they discover Kira, hiding in a shed behind a bundle of firewood.
+The scene shown here is the moment before they discover Kira hiding in a shed behind a bundle of firewood.
 After taking him prisoner, the ronin decapitate Kira and parade his severed head through the streets of the capital.
 The tale ends with the ronin turning themselves in; they are sentenced to death by the authorities, but are allowed to take their own lives (seppuku), an honorable death according to the warrior code of Japan.

 What technique was used to make this object?

 Artists like Hokusai created hand-colored designs for print publishers, who then supervised teams of highly skilled artisans to manufacture woodblock prints for public sale.
-Separate blocks of cherry wood were carved for the outlines and each color used in the design, then a sheet of paper applied to each inked block in succession to create the print—a match for the original drawing.
+Separate blocks of cherrywood were carved for the outlines and each color used in the design, then a sheet of paper was applied to each inked block in succession to create the print — a match for the original drawing.
 Most late Edo prints were made in large editions and sold in shops and by street vendors for a small sum of money.
-This print came from series of eleven sheets, each illustrating a scene from one act of a Kabuki play based on the story of the forty-seven ronin.
+This print came from series of 11 sheets, each illustrating a scene from one act of a Kabuki play based on the story of the 47 ronin.

 Who might have owned this object?

-Immensely popular, the Chushingura story was fictionalized for puppet and Kabuki dramas by the late 1740’s.
-The publisher probably intended this print for sale to common people familiar with the story from the Kabuki theater, rather than samurai.
-The existence of such prints attests to widespread enthusiasm for the exploits of the famous samurai, and the dispersion of the samurai code of loyalty throughout the urban population.
+Immensely popular, the Chushingura story was fictionalized for puppet and Kabuki dramas by the late 1740s.
+The publisher probably intended this print for sale to common people familiar with the story from the Kabuki theater, rather than to samurai.
+The existence of such prints attests to widespread enthusiasm for the exploits of the famous samurai, and the spread of the samurai code of loyalty throughout the urban population.